Rising Sun in Crawford County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1930 by Viroqua, Wisconsin historian Dr. C.V.
 Porter.
 (Marker Number 10 CVP.)

 Location.
 43° 25.093′ N, 90° 57.517′ W. Marker is in Rising Sun, Wisconsin, in Crawford County.
 Marker is on County Highway B west of State Highway 27, on the left when traveling west.
+Marker is at a highway pull-off.
 Touch for map.
-Marker is at a highway pull-off.
 Marker is in this post office area: Soldiers Grove WI 54655, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 18, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,462 times since then and 33 times this year.
+This page was last revised on May 27, 2021.
+It was originally submitted on June 18, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,635 times since then and 45 times this year.
 Photos: 1, 2. submitted on June 18, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
 3. submitted on September 1, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
 4. submitted on June 18, 2010, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.